ocapn/ocapn/implementation-guide/Implementation Guide.md

 #### Do we have an open session with the gifter?

-Handoffs work by having a reference deposited on a per-session gift table and then collected by another node.
+Handoffs work by having a reference deposited on a per-session gift table and then collected by another peer.
 Handoffs only work when both the session between the gifter and exporter and receiver and exporter are still in existance.
 If the gifter has aborted the session with the exporter after initiating the handoff, the handoff cannot succeed as the exporter should not have the gift table, nor the relevent handoff keys to be able to verify and perform the handoff successfully.

 Since each session has a session ID which is both sides names sorted and hashed (exact algorithm in the CapTP specification), we can use the `session` on the `desc:handoff-give` to check if we have a session and fetch the gift table and handoff keys needed to verify the certificate and upon successful verification extract the gift for the receiver.

 #### Did the gifter actually make the `desc:handoff-give`

 The `desc:handoff-give` using the private key that the gifter is using within the exporter <-> gifter session.
-This allows the exporter to verify that the other node within the session it looked up in the above step actually did create and sign this `desc:handoff-give` certificate.
-No other node has access to that key so only the gifter (the other node in the above session) could have produced this certificate.
+This allows the exporter to verify that the other peer within the session it looked up in the above step actually did create and sign this `desc:handoff-give` certificate.
+No other peer has access to that key so only the gifter (the other peer in the above session) could have produced this certificate.
 With this verified the data in it can be trusted to be made by the gifter allowing us to trust:

 - The public key specified in `recipient-key` is the one used within the gifter's session with the receiver.
 - That the gift ID is the one the gifter deposited a gift at.

 ### Is the receiver who the one who made the `desc:handoff-receive`

 For handoffs to remain secure it's important that only the receiver that the gifter intended is able to use the handoff capability.
 Since handoffs must remain secure if the messages sent are published, the `desc:handoff-give` certificate must only be usable by the receiver the gifter intended.
 CapTP accomplishes this by having the gifter provide the key in the `desc:handoff-give` that the receiver uses in the gifter <-> receiver session.
-After the above step, the exporter has verified that the gifter has created the `desc:handoff-give` and thus this key can be trusted as it can't have been modified or created by a different node.
+After the above step, the exporter has verified that the gifter has created the `desc:handoff-give` and thus this key can be trusted as it can't have been modified or created by a different peer.

 The key is then extracted and the signature which wraps the `desc:handoff-receive` can be verified that it was made by the private key which corresponds with the public key provided.